 NH Business Acumen Synergies and Opportunities Group

-The Business Acumen Initiative, in partnership with the Bureau of Development Disabilities, Division of Long Term Supports and Services, offers an open forum three times per year to share past and current national business acumen learning collaborative efforts.
+The Business Acumen Initiative, in partnership with the Bureau of Development Disabilities, Division of Long Term Supports and Services, offered an open forum three times per year to share past and current national business acumen learning collaborative efforts.

 Funding for the NH Business Acumen Initiative provided by Endowment for Health